Does Pool Need Stabilizer? Complete CYA Guide 2024

 Levels below 20 ppm leave chlorine vulnerable to UV breakdown.
 You'll burn through chlorine rapidly and struggle with algae growth on sunny days.

 Solution: Add granular cyanuric acid gradually.
-Retest 24-48 hours after each addition, as CYA takes time to fully dissolve and register on tests.
+Retest 24-48 hours after each addition, as CYA takes time to fully dissolve.

 Seasonal Stabilizer Management